 Although not a residential home, 3D printing company Apis Cor designed and built the world’s largest 3D printed building in Dubai.
-The government building is around 650 square metres in size and, surprisingly, took just three workers and one 3D printer to build.
-Dubai has a long history of innovative construction and the government wants the city to be comprised of 25 per cent 3D printed buildings within the next decade.
+The government building is around 650 square metres in size.
+In addition, surprisingly, it took just three workers and one 3D printer to build.
+Dubai has a long history of innovative construction.
+Furthermore, the government wants the city to be comprised of 25 per cent 3D printed buildings within the next decade.

 3D Printed Neighbourhood, Tabasco, Mexico

-It’s hoped that 3D printed houses could provide an effective solution for the world’s housing crisis, lowering prices and allowing low-income families to purchase their own property.
-In Tabasco, Mexico, one of the first low-income projects is underway, with a small neighbourhood of 50 homes having been constructed using 3D printing techniques.
-The neighbourhood is aimed at low-income families earning less than 100 US dollars a month, demonstrating just how cost-effective a 3D printed house can be.
+It’s hoped that 3D printed houses could provide an effective solution for the world’s housing crisis.
+They enable the ability to lower prices and allowing low-income families to purchase their own property.
+In Tabasco, Mexico, one of the first low-income projects is underway.
+A small neighbourhood of 50 homes have been constructed using 3D printing techniques.
+The neighbourhood is aimed at low-income families earning less than 100 US dollars a month.
+Therefore, demonstrating just how cost-effective a 3D printed house can be.

 While some companies claim to be able to build a 3D printed house for as little as £3,000 per home, this isn’t a realistic price.
-This price tag is for the bare minimum; it doesn’t include the labour and expertise needed to put the house together in a safe and secure way, and wouldn’t include all of the items you need in order to live in the home (kitchens, showers, electrics, etc.).
+This price tag is for the bare minimum.
+It doesn’t include the labour and expertise needed to put the house together in a safe and secure way.
+Additionally, it wouldn’t include all of the items you need in order to live in the home (kitchens, showers, electrics, etc.).

-Perhaps more realistic is the cost for a four-bedroom 3D printed house in France, which became one of the first 3D homes to be permanently lived in.
-After design and construction costs were accounted for, the four-bedroom home came in at around £170,000, which was much still much cheaper than the average cost of a home in the area.
+Perhaps more realistically, is the cost for a four-bedroom 3D printed house in France.
+It became one of the first 3D homes to be permanently lived in.
+After design and construction costs were accounted for, the four-bedroom home came in at around £170,000.
+However, it was much still much cheaper than the average cost of a home in the area.

 3D printed homes are still in the early stages of development.
-Because fully functioning 3D printed houses have only been constructed within the last decade, their exact lifespan is still a matter of debate.
+Fully functioning 3D printed houses have only been constructed within the last decade.
+Therefore, their exact lifespan is still a matter of debate.